smarr/OmniVM/README.rst

 Install and Use
 ---------------

-Please see the INSTALL.rst file for installation instructions.
+Please see the INSTALL.md file for installation instructions.
 In addition to the OmniVM, you will need the corresponding Smalltalk code, which is listed there as well.